bitcoinfuzz/bitcoinfuzz/README.md

 * To install it from source check [clang_get_started](https://clang.llvm.org/get_started.html).
 You must build it with this cmake option: `-DLLVM_ENABLE_PROJECTS="clang;lld;compiler-rt"`

+# Running

+The fuzzer has a lot of dependencies from the number of projects (and their runtime/lang) it supports and for that reason we provide a docker workflow to ease the burden of setting up and building the project.

+See [RUNNING.md](./RUNNING.md) to understand better the options and their configurations.

+If you ended up luckily finding more bugs report them responsibly (see the respective SECURITY.md file on the project repo).
+You can merge your fuzzing corpus with our [public corpora](https://github.com/bitcoinfuzz/corpora).

 # Fuzzing with AFL++

 To quickly get started fuzzing using [afl++](https://github.com/AFLplusplus/AFLplusplus):